When designing an interface, it’s vital that the visuals cater for the broadest possible audience, ensuring:

 - text size isn’t too small for some users to read

-- enhanced with ARIA where needed
+- ARIA enhancements should be used where needed